JohnKieser/Rimworld_Half-Mag_Mod/README.md

 ## Credits

-[Me](https://steamcommunity.com/id/cooloverlord/):I am the creator of mod.
+[Me](https://steamcommunity.com/id/cooloverlord/): I am the creator of mod.
 I did the XML, C#, and bad looking icons

 discord: JohnKieser/johnkieser.

 [Fiendakko/lefaux](https://steamcommunity.com/id/Foxtrotzero): commissioned artist that made the Half-Mag sprites.
 You can see what other amazing work he did in the link to his steam page

 discord: Fiendakko/lefaux22.

 This mod directly uses ideas/assets from the PC game [Madness: Project Nexus](https://store.steampowered.com/app/488860/MADNESS_Project_Nexus/)(MPN for short) made by [Gibbing Tree, LLC](https://g.co/kgs/wsegVEk).